faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

 # Lab 06:  Add your data for RAG with Azure OpenAI Service

-### Estimated Duration: 75 minutes
+## Estimated Duration: 75 minutes

 ## Lab scenario
 The Azure OpenAI Service enables you to use your own data with the intelligence of the underlying LLM.
-You can limit the model to only use your data for pertinent topics, or blend it with results from the pre-trained model.
+You can limit the model to only use your data for pertinent topics or blend it with results from the pre-trained model.

 ## Lab objectives

 In this lab, you will complete the following tasks:

 - Task 1: Observe normal chat behavior without adding your own data